rashidch/rashidch.github.io/_posts/2020-07-30-Polynomial_Regression.md

-# Implemeting Regularized Polynomial Linear Regression from Scratch using Numpy
+# Implementing polynomial linear regression using Numpy
 ## Outline
+*
 * We will use Least Square Errors and Newton's method optimization to optimize the loss